MarcosRodriguez03/RodriguezMWeatherSprint2/readme.md

 -Marcos Rodriguez
--12/5/2023
--mainly worked on my main layout
--went from nothing to having most of it set up
+-12/6/2023
+-found a side bar option on bootstrap
--got the fonts and icons from the design
+-got the highs and lows for the 5 day forcast

-tmrw I want to fix up my html and css and then get the search bar to work
+-got the time for our time zone at least
+-search bar now works

+tmrw i want to display the days of the week maybe get day then select the first 3 indexes of the word

+get the date too

+maybe change icons depending on the description